CrazyForks/lynx/explorer/android/README.md

     [Environment]::SetEnvironmentVariable('PATH', "$JDK_PATH;$EXISTING_PATH", 'User')
     ```

-    Manually adding `%ProgramFiles%\ojdkbuild\java-11-openjdk-11.x.xx` to user scope's environment variables Path and JAVA_HOME is also viable.
+    Instead of using PowerShell to execute the commands above, you can also add `%ProgramFiles%\ojdkbuild\java-11-openjdk-11.x.xx` to user scope's environment variables Path and JAVA_HOME through "Editing System Environment Variables".

 ### Android Development Environment